Our Sponsorship Project

 We have a dedicated, hard working team in Uganda which has grown over time, and carries out the huge task of administering the sponsorship scheme, including, among other projects, WASH and Human Rights.

-Now that the scheme has grown larger, with government policies and guidelines on how to run education programmes being introduced, our entire Mityana Uganda Charity (MUC) team have had to be trained and involved in different activities.
+Now that the scheme has grown larger, with government policies and guidelines on how to run education programmes being introduced, our entire PaCT (formerly called Mityana Uganda Charity (MUC)) team have had to be trained and involved in different activities.
 These include developing standard operating procedures, a sponsorship handbook, beneficiary selection and monitoring, counselling and guidance, training beneficiaries in business skills development, life skills, programme reports, thank-you letter writing and visiting schools.
 Team members have good experience in different areas including finance management, child counselling, social support and OVC services programme monitoring.
+They all recently undertook a Safeguarding and Child Protection course.

 The finance department takes responsibility for ensuring that school fees and all other needs are paid for in a timely manner.